 The Conservatory’s current faculty includes Guggenheim and MacArthur fellows, Fulbright grantees, and Pulitzer Prize winners.
 Its notable alumni include renowned performers and composers; recording artists and recording engineers; creative entrepreneurs and leaders; and winners of Grammy and Emmy awards, Guggenheim and Carnegie Hall fellowships, and a wide range of important grants and competitions.

-Today, the Conservatory is one of ten degree-granting schools of the Johns Hopkins University.
+Today, the Conservatory is one of ten degree-granting schools of the Johns Hopkins University, having first affiliated with the university in 1977 and become a full division in 1986.
 As such, the Conservatory is uniquely positioned to offer the focused training one expects of a traditional performing arts conservatory within the larger network of the university’s world-famous centers of research and learning in the sciences, humanities, and medicine.